-We define the relative error as the L_2 -norm of the difference between the variables of the full SWE model and approximate DMD solutions over the exact one, that is, where w(x, y) = (h, u, v)(x, y) represent the full solution of the SWE model and $w{DMD}(x, y) = (h{DMD}, u{DMD}, v{DMD})(x, y)$ represent the solution obtained by employing the optimized DMD based on the reduced Schmid operator.
+We define the relative error as the L_2 -norm of the difference between the variables of the full shallow water equation model and approximate DMD solutions over the exact one, that is, where $w(x, y) \equiv (h, u, v)(x, y)$ represent the full solution of the shallow water equation model and $w{DMD}(x, y) \equiv (h{DMD}, u{DMD}, v{DMD})(x, y)$ represent the solution obtained by employing the optimized DMD based on the reduced Schmid operator.

 We defer to a future study the investigation of other different techniques for identification of an optimal truncated representation of the flow field in order to capture the most important dynamic structures.
-The amplitudes of the optimized DMD modes function of the estimated frequencies, for h,u,v fields, respectively, are illustrated in Figure 19, where diamonds represent the retained modes after DMD optimization, circles represent discarded modes.
-After the optimized DMD is applied, the representation of the flow field is achieved retaining 19 modes for geopotential height field h, 28 modes for streamwise velocity field u, and 33 modes for spanwise velocity field v.
+The amplitudes of the optimized DMD modes function of the estimated frequencies, for h, u, and v fields, respectively, are illustrated in Figure 19, where diamonds represent the retained modes, while circles represent discarded modes after DMD optimization.
+After the optimized DMD is applied, the representation of the flow field is achieved, retaining 19 modes for geopotential height field h, 28 modes for streamwise velocity field u, and 33 modes for spanwise velocity field v.

 The relative error computed as the retained number of dynamic modes is depicted in Figure 20.
-A comparison of the retained number of dynamic modes, in the case of classical DMD, DMD based on the reduced Schmid operator proposed in this paper and the optimized number of retained modes is presented in Table 2.
-A significant reduction of a factor of ten is achieved for the representation of geopotential height field, while the representation of the velocity field is improved by a factor of one and a half in computational resources.
+A comparison of the retained number of dynamic modes, in the case of classical DMD, DMD based on the reduced Schmid operator proposed in this paper and the optimized number of retained modes is presented in Table II.
+A significant reduction of a factor of 10 is achieved for the representation of